 Learning Analytics and Adaptive Learning

 Learning analytics refers to “an educational application of web analytics aimed at learner profiling,” according to the report.
 The aim of such a technology is to facilitate active learning, to identify at-risk students, and to analyze things that play a role in how students perform.
-On the other hand, adaptive learning technologies “apply learning analytics through software and online platforms,” notes the report.
+On the other hand, adaptive learning technologies “apply to learn analytics through software and online platforms,” notes the report.
 The fact that adaptive learning technologies can be fine-tuned to meet the specific needs of individual students is a big benefit.
 An exciting development is a trend that has seen private entities team up with education providers to advance adaptive learning.

 Technologies to Look For: Time-to-Adoption of Two to Three Years